Random Coding Error Exponents for the Two-User Interference Channel: Problem Formulation and Main Results

 \item \emph{Existence of a single code:} our result holds true on the average, where the averaging is done over the random choice of codebooks.
 It can be shown (see, for example, \cite[p.
-2924]{WengError}) that there exists deterministic sequence of fixed composition codebooks of increasing block length $n$ for which the same asymptotic error performance can be achieved for \emph{both} users simultaneously. \item \emph{On the proof:} it is instructive to discuss (in some more detail than earlier) one of the main difficulties in proving Theorem \ref{th:1}, which is customary to multiuser systems, such as the IFC.
+2924]{WengError}) that there exists deterministic sequence of fixed composition codebooks of increasing block length $n$ for which the same asymptotic error performance can be achieved for \emph{both} users simultaneously. \item \emph{About the proof:} it is instructive to discuss (in some more detail than earlier) one of the main difficulties in proving Theorem \ref{th:1}, which is customary to multiuser systems, such as the IFC.
 Without loss of generality, we assume throughout, that the transmitted codewords are $\bx_{1,0}$ and $\bx_{2,0}$.
-Accordingly, the average probability of error associated with the decoder \eqref{optDec} is given by
+Accordingly, the average probability of error associated with the decoder \eqref{optDec} is given by \eqref{CompUnion}, shown at the top of the next page,